lesmana/gpl-summary-for-readmes/README.md

     This program is free software.
     It is licensed under the GNU GPL version 3 or later.
-    That means, in short, you can use this program for any purpose;
+    That means, in short, you are free use this program for any purpose;
-    you can study and modify this program to suit your needs;
+    free to study and modify this program to suit your needs;
-    and you can share this program (in original or modified form) with anyone.
+    and free to share this program (in original or modified form) with anyone.
-    If you share this program you must provide the source code and do so under the same license.
+    If you share this program you must do so under the same license.
+    That means you have to provide the source code and grant the same freedoms.
     For details see https://www.gnu.org/licenses/gpl-3.0.html